On Saturday February 4, 2017 I posted about making ink from a period recipe book.

 So what could go wrong?

 Well first of all we don’t know what kind of pint or quart is being talked about here.
 Liquid ingredients had their own Gallon, Quart, Pint and Cup at this time.
 Some were grouped together.
 Beer and ale were both standardized under Queen Elizabeth I (our time and place) at 272 cubic inches.
 Wine however was 282 cubic inches.
 (A Dictionary of English Weights and Measures From Anglo-Saxon Times to the 19th Century.
 Zupko, University of Wisconsin Press, Madison, Milwaukee and London 1968).
 Each thankfully by this time had four quarts and eight pints.
 No, not all gallons did.
 We are not told which gallon to use.
-A modern empirical gallon is 231 cubic inches.
+A modern American gallon is 231 cubic inches.
+(While a modern Empirical gallon has 277.419 cubic inches.)
 That is 41 cubic inches less than an English beer and ale gallon.
 And 51 cubic inches less than an English wine gallon from around the time of the recipe.
 272 cubic inches = 1.17749 modern imperial gallons.
 282 cubic inches is 1.22078 imperial gallons.
 So the quarts and pints would be larger than our modern ones.

 And that is just the beginning of the problems.
 This entire book was translated from Dutch into English.
 Measurements were not entirely codified between countries at this time.
 Did the translator also translate the measurements?
 We have no way to know.
 Not without in depth research and/or a helpful version of the weights and measurements book for the Dutch.